 There are so many variables to the cost of treatment across the country.
 For more information on this topic, please read our in-depth article on Veterinarian costs.

 Hey, you.
 Yes, you.
 The person reading this.
 You save lives.
 Every person who donates toward a pet-in-need is directly helping to save a life.
 Without donations from real, normal people, no pets can be saved.

 For The Love Of Alex Inc. (FTLOA) is a 501(c)(3) nonprofit organization that operates on donations.
 We do not benefit from large corporate sponsors or government funding.
 This mission to save lives is funded entirely by donors like you.
 Our average donation is $25, and a single case often takes hundreds of donors working together to reach our goal.

 Our organization operates as a conduit between people who can help and people who need help.
-Our job is to identify pet families who qualify for assistance (link to What are low-income families) and share their stories with people who care.
+Our job is to identify pet families who qualify for assistance and share their stories with people who care.
 We collect donations and pay the veterinarian directly after negotiating for discounts.
 In this way we are similar to a GoFundMe with two significant differences:

 1. You know exactly where the money is going.